gagle/node-tftp/README.md

 The following errors are used internally but they are exposed in case you need reuse any of them.

-The errors emitted can contain a property named `code`.
+The errors emitted by any `error` event of this module can contain a property named `code`.
 It has the name of the error.

 _module_.ENOENT - File not found
 _module_.EACCESS - Access violation